JamaliLab/SAM-EM/README.md

 - **Miniconda** (or Anaconda) must be installed on your machine.
 Download it from [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html).
 - **Git** must be installed.
 On Mac it comes with Xcode Command Line Tools (you may be prompted to install these on first run).
 On Windows, download from [https://git-scm.com](https://git-scm.com).
 - An **NVIDIA GPU** with CUDA support is recommended for fast inference.
-The application will run on CPU but significantly slower.
+The application will run on CPU but slower.
 The launcher scripts automatically detect your GPU and install the appropriate version of PyTorch.
 - Download the SAM-EM model checkpoint from HuggingFace: [https://huggingface.co/sam-em-paper/finetuned-checkpoint/tree/main](https://huggingface.co/sam-em-paper/finetuned-checkpoint/tree/main) and place it in the `checkpoints/` folder inside the repository.
 - Clone this repository (SAM-EM): `git clone https://github.com/JamaliLab/SAM-EM.git`.
 Subsequent installation steps should be completed within the resulting directory unless otherwise specified.